algolia/kubernetes-hands-on/12-resources/README.md

 ### `requests`

-The `requests` is the number that will help Kubernetes schedule your pod on a node were the resources are available.
+The `requests` is the number that will help Kubernetes schedule your pod on a node where the resources are available.

 Let's take an example.
 You have 3 nodes: